spatie/security-advisories-health-check/README.md

 use Spatie\SecurityAdvisoriesHealthCheck\SecurityAdvisoriesCheck;

 Health::checks([
-    SecurityAdvisoriesCheck::new()->failWhenLoadIsHigherInTheLast5Minutes(1.2),
+    SecurityAdvisoriesCheck::new(),
 ]);
 ```

 ## Documentation

-The documentation of this package is available [inside the docs of Laravel Health](https://spatie.be/docs/laravel-health/v1/available-checks/cpu-load).
+The documentation of this package is available [inside the docs of Laravel Health](https://spatie.be/docs/laravel-health/v1/available-checks/security-advisories).

 ## Support us